 DO challenge him to a rooftop games day at Roof East

-Find new ways to argue the toss at Roof East’s Social Fun and Games Club, a space filled with batting cages, crazy golf and hip hop lawn bowls (no, we don’t know either).
-Then make peace over a chorizo hot dog at Jimmy’s Tapas Bar.
-And if your dad is a closet ABBA obsessive, you might not want to mention the Rooftop Rollers Roller Disco.
+Find new ways to argue the toss at Roof East’s Social Fun and Games Club, a space filled with batting cages, crazy golf and urban lawn bowls.
+Then make peace over a surf ‘n’ turf burger at Jimmy Garcia’s BBQ Club after.

 Roof East, Floors 7 and 8, Stratford Multistorey Car Park, E15 1XE.
-From £8 per person.
+Prices vary.

-DO go to the ‘Beam Me Back, Scotty’ exhibition at the Museum of Brands
+DO transport him back to his youth at the Museum of Brands

 Museum of Brands, Packaging & Advertising, 111-117 Lancaster Rd, W11 1QT. £9.